kherz/bmcppfit/doc/Readme.md

 - gradient_tolerance
 - parameter_tolerance

-For Bloch-McConnell fitting it can be very helpful to lower the function tolreance as residuals are usually quite small.
+For Bloch-McConnell fitting it can be very helpful to lower the function tolerance as residuals are usually quite small.